 Green Lantern eventually recovers from his head trauma and erases the poor monster from existence with his power ring.
 He gets credit for saving the city, never telling people that he was the guy who put the city in danger in the first place.
 To his credit, he does decide to sue his ring to clean up the damage caused by his monster.
 I guess it’s a net win overall – Hal looks like a hero, the city doesn’t get destroyed, and the local community chest has a few extra dollars to do their thing.

-This comic sucks is AWESOME!
-It is one of the more unique comic book stories I’ve ever read, and it really embodies what I think of Hal Jordan as a character.
+This comic is awesome and really embodies what I think of Hal Jordan as a character.
 Hal is a well-meaning idiot who just happens to have been given the most powerful weapon in the universe.
-This is a fun, amusing comic where the best thing we can say about the hero is that his hair-brained scheme didn’t accidentally kill somebody.
+This is a fun, amusing story where the best thing we can say about the hero is that his hair-brained scheme didn’t accidentally kill somebody.
 I love every silly page of this thing.

 I’m also completely serious when I say this comic could be used as a model for Hal Jordan’s modern appearances.
 Rather than make him the gung-ho cowboy who really isn’t all that different from Superman or the Flash, turn him into the short-sighted dummy who despite all of his idiocy still manages to be one of Earth’s greatest heroes when the chips are down.